|

 the ream including nurses should make conscious effort in this direction

-mortality and morbidities of the patients and avert litigations.
+mortality and morbidity of the patients and averting litigations.

 - Mirsharifi